-Qualitative questions as stated in Table 1, were utilised to collect data, and the survey questionnaire was piloted in Victoria Australia where this study was conducted to determine the suitability and understanding of the questions.
+Qualitative questions, as stated in Table 1, were used to collect data.
+The survey questionnaire was piloted in Victoria, Australia, where this study was conducted to determine the suitability and understanding of the questions.

-Setting: This study was conducted in Victoria-Australia as described (Mandoh et al., 2024)
+Setting: This study was conducted in Victoria-Australia, as previously described (Mandoh et al., 2024)

-Statistics: Descriptive qualitative methods which included mean, median and percentages were utilised in analysing the quantitative data and findings were presented through charts and tables as described previously by Mandoh et al., (2024).
+Statistics: Descriptive qualitative methods, including mean, median, and percentages, were utilized to analyze the quantitative data, and findings were presented through charts and tables, as described previously by Mandoh et al. (2024).

 Results